 Potential impacts of a Red Notice

-However, there are several flaws with the issue of INTERPOL Red Notices, most significantly the potential for the system to be abused by corrupt governments and executive powers.
+There are several flaws with the issue of INTERPOL Red Notices, most significantly the potential for the system to be abused by corrupt governments and executive powers.

 For example, according to the Strengthening Respect for Human Rights, Strengthening INTERPOL report published by Fair Trials International, it is not unheard of for corrupt regimes to issue Red Notices in relation to political opponents or refugees from political or religious persecution.